Sermons

 5 July 2020

 I love this passage by Paul today.
 It’s among my favourites because Paul really does sum up the Christian struggle and what it’s like.
-Many people I know feel guilt over their Christian life because of their inability to overcome temptation and a sense that they should have been able to feel better about their… Read more
+Many people I know feel guilt… Read more

 Year A – 4th Sunday after Pentecost – Extending our welcome